White paperThe Enterprise Framework for Compliant, Scalable AI

 From design to post market, managing change to a medical device is critical.
 Our Medical Device division helps customers bring their products to market faster, monitor their products in the field, and handle post-market surveillance while addressing a variety of regulatory challenges unique to the medical device industry.

-USDM offers comprehensive services to help navigate a complex regulatory landscape, including compliance and quality strategy and execution, audits and assessments, remediation, validation and qualification, global product identification and much more.
+USDM offers comprehensive services to help navigate a complex regulatory landscape, including compliance and quality strategy and execution, audits and assessments, remediation, validation lifecycle management, global product identification and much more.
+For organizations carrying a heavy validation footprint across systems and markets, USDM Cloud Assurance keeps validated environments continuously compliant as regulations and vendors evolve.

 About the Author